somasis/musl-wiki/functional-differences-from-glibc.md

 musl's floating point conversions honor rounding mode. glibc's do not.

-## Buffering

-musl's `setbuf` and `setvbuf` functions ignore the caller-provided buffer and only switch between fully-buffered, line-buffered, and non-buffered modes.

 ## Behavior on end of file

 ISO C and POSIX require the end-of-file status for a FILE to be sticky, i.e. for